loyada/typedpy/docs/tutorial.rst

     assert f.a == {}

 That is probably not what we want in an immutable object.
-In Typedpy, if we instantiate an immutable structure, though it has limitations, generally it behaves like you would expect:
+In Typedpy, if we instantiate an immutable structure, it behaves like you would expect:

 .. code-block:: python